brandur/org/drafts/mediator.md

 ## Strong Preconditions

-From within any mediator, we assume that a number of preconditions are checked elsewhere:
+From within any mediator, we assume that a few preconditions have already been met:

-* **Parameters:** We can assume that all parameters are present in their expected form.
+* **Parameters:** All parameters are present in their expected form.
+* **Models:** Rather than passing around abstract identifiers, parameters are materialized models so that no look-up logic needs to be included.
-* **Security:** We can assume that security checks like authentication and access control have already been made elsewhere.
+* **Security:** Security checks like authentication and access control have already been made.

 Making these strong assumptions has a number of advantages: